Civil Rights Litigation

 U.S. residents are entitled to:

-- Freedom of speech, religion, and assembly.
+- The freedoms of speech, religion, and assembly under the First Amendment.

-- The right to petition the government.
+- The right to petition the government for grievances.

 From 1989 to 2020, 375 people were exonerated in the U.S. based on DNA evidence, with 69% of exonerees being people of color, highlighting systemic issues like eyewitness misidentification, false confessions, and forensic science errors.